surifirstpin/AcuBI_Technical_Documents/Version.6/Calculated_Column_TD.md

 ## Calculate on Raw functionality

-By enabling the field **Calculate On Raw** the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.
+By enabling the field <b>Calculate On Raw</b> the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.

->**For Instance:**  consider the below image, which represents calculated data with and without applying enabling calculate on raw.
+><b>For Instance:</b>  consider the below image, which represents calculated data with and without applying enabling calculate on raw.

 ```
 bi.add(${pragmatic.casino_summary.max_wins_euro} ,10)
 ```
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/dfd8ceeda25a946ba3170730047ce3d8b09d9fa0/images/New_version5/TD_CC_Image7.png)
-**Image 7**
+<b><font color = "Black"> Image 7</b>

 ## Calculate column with Pivot Offset

 To calculate the sum difference of each customer based on hub, lets apply pivot to hub field initially as shown in below image.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/f14d47468590692ad615e0f85b7a96f7e4d8fd55/images/New_version5/TD_CC_Image8.png)
-**Image 9**
+<b><font color = "Black"> Image 8</b>

 To view bets_sum difference of each hub for specific customer using Pivot_Offset() function. enter the following expression in calculation section.